SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/Building-Your-First-Bot-Powered-ACE.md

 ---
 # Building your first Bot Powered Adaptive Card Extension

-Bot Powered Adaptive Card Extensions (ACEs) for Microsoft Viva Connections are a new technology to extend the Microsoft Viva Connections Dashboard using the Bot development model.

 Bot Powered Adaptive Card Extensions (ACEs) for Microsoft Viva Connections enables extending the Microsoft Viva Connections Dashboard using the Bot development model.

 From a development point of view, a Bot Powered ACE behaves like a regular client-side ACE built with SharePoint Framework (SPFx).
 As such, you can render Card Views, Quick Views, you can provide properties configurable via a Property Pane, and you can implement specific behaviors to handle actions in the user interface of the ACE.
 You can learn more about the basics of client-side Adaptive Card Extensions for Microsoft Viva Connections by reading the tutorial ["Build your first SharePoint Adaptive Card Extension."](../get-started/build-first-sharepoint-adaptive-card-extension.md)